H.R. 1167: Keep China Out of Solar Energy Act of 2025

 The bill requires the Federal Acquisition Regulatory Council to amend the FAR within 180 days to implement the procurement ban.

-GSA SmartPay Charge Card Policies
+GSA SmartPay Charge Card Program

 The bill separately prohibits use of Government-issued purchase cards for covered solar panel purchases, making the federal charge card program relevant.